ufidon/ct/mod1/kt.md

 Algorithm for constructing FA_3 = FA1FA2
 ---
 - make a z-state for every nonfinal x-state in FA1 before hitting its final states
-- for every FA1 final state, a z-state of is created = this FA1 final state or y1- in FA2, then trace the running of the remain string from there, so a z-state is
+- for every hitting FA1 final state, a z-state of is created = this FA1 final state or y1- in FA2, then trace the running of the remain string from there on both FAs, so a z-state is
   - in one and only one x-somestate or a set of y-somestates
 - the accepted string must stop at a FA2 final state
   - so a z-final state must contain a y-final state